-Day 90 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 90 of a Year Long Road Trip Along America’s Scenic Byways

-With the snow accumulation complete, the temperature forecast to reach the low twenties, and a few icicles on VANilla, the dogs and I spent a leisurely morning at Connie and Ron’s before venturing south.
-The three day forecast called for another wintery blast, thus with the roads in fair condition, I opted to get ahead of the next storm.
+With the snow accumulation complete, the temperature forecast to reach the low twenties, and a few icicles on VANilla, the dogs and I spent a leisurely morning at Connie and Ron’s before venturing south to the Pennyroyal Region of Kentucky.
+The three day forecast called for another wintery blast, thus with the roads in fair condition, I aimed to get ahead of the next storm.

 Mammoth Cave National Park